gseridon/LumiMonitor/index.md

+<b>Entry11: 11/22/2019</b>

+Finishing up the documentation of the project.
+I have updated the <a href="https://github.com/gseridon/LumiMonitor/blob/master/Documentation/Project%20Budget.pdf">final budget</a> of the project along with the associated <a href="https://github.com/gseridon/LumiMonitor/blob/master/Images/AmazonOrder2.png">receipts</a>.
+I am on track of my schedule, despite falling behind during the middle of the project.
+Currently preparing for my presentation on November 25.
+Afterwards, I will be working on the build order of my project.

 <b>Entry10: 11/19/2019</b>

 I have worked on finding an enclosure for my project this week to encase the RP4, PCB, and sensor.
 I have found a suitable case <a href="https://www.thingiverse.com/thing:3729316">online</a> and printed it in the prototype lab.
 I have uploaded the <a href="https://github.com/gseridon/LumiMonitor/blob/master/Mechanical/Raspberry_Pi_4_Model_B_Retro_Case_-_All_Parts_v2.0.cdr">CorelDraw .cdr File</a> in the project repository; this is the enclosure design: